BLOG

 Charges don’t typically occur only once per month or at the month’s end.
 They can take place multiple times during the month, triggered mainly by reaching predefined spending thresholds.
 This means you might face more than one charge within a month.

-If you don’t cross your threshold in a month, you’ll be automatically charged on the same date each month (with potential changes for shorter months or leap years).
+If you don’t reach your threshold in a month, the system will automatically charge you on the same date every month (with possible adjustments for shorter months or leap years).

 • Example 1: If your threshold is $500 and your costs hit $1,500 in a month, you’ll face three $500 charges (3 x 500 = 1,500).